apache/airflow/dev/README_RELEASE_AIRFLOW.md

 ## Prepare Vote email on the Apache Airflow release candidate

-- Use the dev/airflow-jira script to generate a list of Airflow JIRAs that were closed in the release.

 - Send out a vote to the dev@airflow.apache.org mailing list:

 Subject: